 Getting mental health care when you need it should be very simple and straightforward, but in the U.S. sometimes it’s not so easy.
 From a numbers standpoint, there are just not enough therapists to handle the increased demand that awareness creates.
 Another issue is financial.
-Even with the Affordable Care Act and better access to health insurance for millions of people, sometimes even the co-pay is too much.
+Even with better access to health insurance for millions of people, sometimes even the co-pay is too much.
 Even if there is an affordable therapist available, the stigma of seeking mental health care is still strong in the U.S. and may be the final hurdle that many face.
-Even with these challenges there is still a great option for therapy: cheap or free therapy online that is available to everyone with an internet connection.
-There are many different options – here are five cheap or free therapy online options.
+With these challenges there is still a great option for therapy: cheap or free therapy online that is available to everyone with an internet connection.
+There are many different options – here are eight cheap or free therapy online options.

 6 free therapy online options

 Blah Therapy is free therapy online with two options: free talking to a stranger, or a $25 pay-as-you-go option to talk with a trained therapist.
 Why choose one over the other?

 For people who need to vent and get a sympathetic ear while maintaining anonymity, Blah is a great way to go.
 Clients can go online at any time and either vent in general or sign up for a chat, all for free.
 Wait times may vary for the chat, but there is nearly always someone available.

 If affordable, trained therapy is what you need, Blah Therapy’s reasonable $25 fee may be the way to go.
 Their therapy side is managed by better help.
 It may be less than many insurance co-pays for therapy and available as often as you need it, this option is also protected by confidentiality laws regarding therapy and can help you get specific help and advice.

 iPrevail is free therapy online that follows a peer-to-peer model.
 Log on to chat with a trained “peer specialist” for support, or fill out a health questionnaire to get more tailored advice.
 Their peer-to-peer model is completely free.